ComplexOrganizationOfLivingMatter/Epithelia3D/Salivary Glands/LimeSeg_3DSegmentation/README.md

 8. Seek for a missing cell and see where it should be touching the lumen or basal layer.
 This would be the Z plane where the cell is ought to be changed.
 Select either the whole cell or the new region it should be covering.
 All the pixels that are in this region, now belong to the selected cell.
 In addition, Z planes near the actual Z ([-3, +3]), may be changed due to this operation, on the behalf of the smoothness of the 3D cell shape.
 9. Close the window.
 10. If you don't want the new changes, you can discard by clicking in 'No, don't save the changes'.
 Otherwise, press 'Yes'.
+11. Save the polygon distribution of apical and basal in a excel file where all the info is collected.

 From step to step, it could take some time.